mauretto78/simple-event-store-manager/README.md

 ```

 ## API Implementation

+You can use `EventQuery` to easily create a simple API endpoint to get event streams.

 In [examples folder](https://github.com/mauretto78/simple-event-store-manager/tree/master/examples) you will find a simple example of an API implementation.
 Here is the full code: